decentespresso/de1app/documentation/decent_user_interface.md

 **dui page type**  _page_name_

->Returns the type of page  _page_name_ , which can be either "default" or "dialog".
+>Returns the type of page  _page_name_ , which can be either "default", "dialog" or "fpdialog" (full page dialog).

 <a name="dui_page_exists"></a>